jundalisay/superb/content/en/faq.md

 We've already proven Social Superphysics through our correct predictions both in [politics](/social/cycles/predictions) and [economics](/social/supersociology/precrisis-years).
 We are already testing our points-based economic system to solve the current stagflation, something that Economics has no solution for.
 So no worries with those.

-But we still need to prove that Medical Superphysics and Material Superphysics also works by curing diseases and by realizing fusion, levitation, and teleportation (actions at a distance) via the aether of Maxwell and Fresnell.
+But we still need to prove that Medical Superphysics and Material Superphysics also work by curing diseases and by realizing fusion, levitation, and teleportation (actions at a distance) via the aether of Maxwell and Fresnell.

 Medicine is highly regulated and Material experiments are expensive.
 We aim to surmount both impediments through our economic system.